 Wednesday, March 9, 2016

-The rhythmic tinkling of the bells of Good Humor Ice Cream Trucks were as much a part of my growing up on Long Island as the quacking of ducks in the park next to my house were.
-Growing up in Nassau County, just a stones throw from Kennedy Airport, when those trucks turned onto Overlook Place it was as Norman Rockwellian as my life got.
-The ice cream was pretty good too.
+The rhythmic tinkling of the bells on Good Humor ice cream trucks was as much a part of growing up on Long Island as the quacking of the ducks in the park next to my house.
+Growing up in Nassau County, just a stone's throw from Kennedy Airport, whenever one of those trucks turned onto Overlook Place it was about as Norman Rockwellian as my life ever got.
+The ice cream was pretty good, too.

-In my minds eye, the Good Humor Trucks that would pull onto my block looked exactly like this one.
-Everything from the dashboard forward and underneath being a 1969 Ford F250, it was, of course, that massive freezer out back, with it's mini vault like doors that opened and closed with wonderful solidity, that made a Good Humor Truck a Good Humor Truck.
+In my mind's eye, the Good Humor trucks that pulled onto my block looked exactly like this one.
+Everything from the dashboard forward—and everything underneath—was essentially a 1965 Ford F-250.
+It was, of course, that massive freezer out back, with its mini vault-like doors that opened and closed with wonderful solidity, that made a Good Humor truck a Good Humor truck.

-Good Humor, also known as "ice cream on a stick", was created by candy-maker Harry Burt in Youngstown, Ohio in 1920.
-Mr. Burt's first invention was the "Jolly Boy Sucker" which was a lollipop on a stick.
-While working in his ice cream parlor he created his own recipe for a smooth chocolate coating that would stick to ice cream.
-His daughter, Ruth, thought it tasted it good but was messy to eat.
-It was his son, Harry, who suggested that he insert the wooden sticks from the Jolly Boy Sucker into the ice cream as handles.
-Burt named his new creation "The Good Humor Bar" after the belief that a person's outlook on life was related to the "humor of the palate".
+Good Humor was founded by candy maker Harry Burt in Youngstown, Ohio, in 1920.
+Burt's first successful invention was the "Jolly Boy Sucker," a lollipop on a stick.
+While experimenting in his ice cream parlor, he developed a chocolate coating that would adhere to ice cream without cracking or sliding off.
+His daughter, Ruth, reportedly thought it tasted wonderful but was messy to eat.
+It was his son, Harry Jr., who suggested inserting the same wooden sticks used in the Jolly Boy Suckers into the ice cream to serve as handles.
+Burt called his new creation the Good Humor Bar, a name inspired by the then-common belief that a person's mood—or "humor"—was influenced by what they ate.

-In the beginning, Good Humor bars were peddled in white wagons by door to door salesmen in white uniforms.
-The white uniforms meant to denote an impression of cleanliness and safety in the community.
+In the beginning, Good Humor bars were sold from white wagons by door-to-door salesmen dressed in crisp white uniforms.
+The uniforms were intended to convey cleanliness, professionalism and safety, helping build trust in neighborhoods where the company was introducing a completely new product.

-With the advent of refrigerated trucks, Burt switched to the porcelain white trucks most associated with Good Humor Ice Cream.
-In 1930, Burt sold the majority of shares in the company to M.J.
-Meehan who quickly expanded the company.
-By the mid 1930's, Good Humor bars were sold throughout most of the country.
+With the advent of refrigerated delivery trucks, Good Humor transitioned to the porcelain-white trucks that became synonymous with the brand.
+In 1930, Burt sold a controlling interest in the company to M.J.
+Meehan, who rapidly expanded Good Humor's distribution.
+By the mid-1930s, Good Humor bars were being sold throughout much of the United States.

-Most of the Good Humor trucks I remember were heavy duty Ford or Chevrolet pickup trucks modified by Hackney Body of Washington, North Carolina.
+Most of the Good Humor trucks I remember were heavy-duty Ford or Chevrolet pickups fitted with insulated bodies built by Hackney Brothers Body Company of Washington, North Carolina.

-In 1961, the Meehan family sold the company to Unilver's U.S. subsidiary, the Thomas J. Lipton Company.
-In 1976, Lipton discontinued what was referred to as "direct selling" and began selling Good Humor Ice Cream in grocery stores instead.
-Local fleets of Good Humor trucks were sold off to other ice cream distributors who changed the signage on the sides of the trucks.
+In 1961, the Meehan family sold Good Humor to the Thomas J. Lipton Company, Unilever's U.S. subsidiary.
+In 1976, Lipton discontinued what it called "direct selling" and shifted its focus to selling Good Humor products through supermarkets and convenience stores.
+Many local fleets of Good Humor trucks were sold to independent ice cream distributors, who simply repainted them and replaced the familiar Good Humor logos with their own.

-That explains why in the late '70's I'd still see trucks that looked like Good Humor trucks perusing neighborhoods selling what could best be described as generic ice cream.
-And while buying Good Humor Ice Cream at the super market was infinitely more convenient than waiting for the truck to come down the block, I know I speak for many that in 1976, Lipton phased out a lot more than just ice cream trucks.
+That explains why, in the late '70s, I'd still see trucks that looked exactly like Good Humor trucks cruising neighborhoods selling what could best be described as generic ice cream.
+While buying Good Humor bars at the supermarket was certainly more convenient than waiting for the truck to come down the block, I think I speak for a lot of people when I say that in 1976, Lipton phased out far more than just a fleet of ice cream trucks.
+It quietly brought an end to one of the great rites of the American summer.

 Monday, March 7, 2016

-Considering the ostentatious chrome and tail fin fest of the mid to late 1950's, the Continental Mark II was a remarkably clean design.
-Save for the hump on the trunk, the Mark II was delicate compared to a Cadillac of the same vintage.
+Considering the ostentatious chrome and tail fin fest of the mid to late 1950's, the Continental Mark II was remarkably clean.
+Save for the hump on the trunk, the Mark II was a delicate flower compared to a Cadillac of the same vintage.
 Lincolns as well.

-Same can be said for the spacious, tastefully appointed interior; save for the color contrasts of this car's upholstery.
-All Mark II's had interiors that were hand stitched; this unusual color scheme not out of the realm of possibility - we are talking about the 1950's.
+Same can be said for the spacious, tastefully appointed interior; got to love the color retina searing contrasts here, so '50's.
+All Mark II's had interiors that were hand stitched

 Saturday, March 5, 2016